mspncp/gosu-wiki/Getting Started on OS X.md

 But if you are running **OS X 10.9 and have installed Xcode 6.1**, you will need to install Apple's command-line tools on top of Xcode: `xcode-select --install`; [Apple bug](https://github.com/Homebrew/homebrew/issues/33431).
 Also, **OS X 10.9.0 – 10.9.2** have shipped with a broken `rbconfig` file that prevented Gosu and other C extensions from being built, simply update OS X in this case; [Apple bug](https://github.com/flori/json/issues/200).

 **rbenv** seems to work just as well. **rvm doesn't** - it sometimes works, but the next day, it will use homebrew to install bizarre compilers behind your back, which will then fail at compiling C++ or Objective C. Please try to use rbenv or Apple's Ruby instead.
+For example, to simply switch to Apple's Ruby use `rvm use system`.

 ### Installing the gem